autocrossblog/autocrossblog_astro/src/content/post/2015/2015-09-06-project350z-v3-coming-soon.md

 ---
+tags: [ [ 350z, nissan ] ]
+author: "chris"
 publishDate: 2015-09-06T20:52:21+00:00
+updateDate: 2024-11-15T12:15:17-06:00
+url: "2015/project350z-v3-coming-soon"
+excerpt: "Follow the journey of ownership, modification, and eventual goodbye to the 350z in this compelling car enthusiast's blog post."
 title: "Project350z V3, coming soon?"
-excerpt: "Follow the journey of ownership, modification, and eventual goodbye to the 350z in this compelling car enthusiast's blog post."
-author: chris
-url: 'project350z-v3-coming-soon'
-tags:  [ 350z, nissan ]
-updateDate: 2024-11-15T12:15:17-06:00
 ---

 So the time has come, I am currently car shopping again.
 I've been threatening it for a while now, but with the 2015 Solo National Championships going on this week, and a few other life things figured out, it is time to make the 2016 autocross season happen!